thejetjayjay/DomCobb/Outputs/Manus Researcher.md

 2. **Find the topic** in Phase 7 tables
 3. **Update status** from `⏳ Pending` to `✅ **Completed**`
 4. **Update notes** with completion date and key highlights
+   - **Date Handling:** The completion date must be the current date in YYYY-MM-DD format.
+If you cannot access the current system date, ask the user for today's date.
+Never use dates from examples or hardcoded dates.
 5. **Verify** all references are correct

 #### **3.8: Report Topic Completion**